-An assessment area ranging from 207 - 230 ha is being assessed as part of this EIA process and the infrastructure associated with each 100 MW facility is included in Table 6 below.
+An assessment area ranging from 207 - 230 ha is being assessed as part of this EIA process and the infrastructure associated with each 100 MW facility is included in Table 9 below.
 The proposed solar facility intends to connect to the National Grid via the Watershed Main Transmission Substation (MTS) (approximately 5 km south east of the facility), however, the connection infrastructure associated with this grid solution is being assessed as part of a separate Environmental Application.

-PV Component Specification PV modules and mounting structures 5.5m high Up to 4 ha Battery Energy Storage System (BESS).
-Max height (excluding lightning protection) of 3.5m Cite and internal access reads (up to Ore wide) Up to 8m wide Site and internal access roads (up to 8m wide). ~4 km long Auxiliary buildings (22kV or 33kV switch room, gate-house and security, control centre, office, warehouse, canteen & visitors centre, staff lockers etc.); 3.5m high Temporary and permanent laydown area; Approximately 2-5 ha of laydown areas will be required during construction (laydown areas will not exceed 5 ha).
-A permanent laydown area of a
+PV Component Specification PV modules and mounting structures 5.5m high Battery Energy Storage System (BESS).
+Up to 4 ha Max height (excluding lightning protection) of 3.5m Site and internal access roads (up to 8m wide).
+Up to 8m wide ~4 km long Auxiliary buildings (22kV or 33kV switch room, gatehouse and security, control centre, office, warehouse, canteen & visitors centre, staff lockers etc.); 3.5m high

-Table 6: Project Components Information Table
+Table 9: Project Components Information Table

-maximum of a 1 ha

-will remain.
+Temporary and permanent laydown area; Approximately 2-5 ha of laydown areas will be required during construction (laydown areas will not exceed 5 ha).
+A permanent laydown area of a maximum of a 1 ha will remain.
 Cabling between the panels, to be laid underground where practical;